c0ldplasma/huetwitchbotconnection/Readme.txt

-Possible values for variables in sequences.json
+Allowed values for variables in sequences.json
 ---------------------------------------------------

 "type": "light" | "sleep"